It’s the quick-growing weed that’s estimated to cost the UK economy tens of millions of pounds a year - Japanese knotweed.

 It grows at a quick pace, up to 10cm a day in the summer months.
-Japanese knotweed damage occurs when its shoots exploit gaps and weaknesses in tough materials like tarmac.
-It’ll grow through any gap it can find, affecting properties and structures.
+Japanese knotweed damage occurs when its shoots exploit gaps and weaknesses in tough materials such as Tarmac.
+It grows through any gap it can find, affecting properties and structures.

-Chances are, by the time you’ve spotted it, its canes are already over two metres high.
+Chances are, by the time you’ve spotted it, its canes are already over 2 metres high.

 How to identify Japanese knotweed